-182. Using the following list of accounts and identification letters A through J for Homer's Management Co., Inc., enter the type of account and its normal balance into the table below.
+189. Using the following list of accounts and identification letters A through J for Homer's Management Co., Inc., indicate the type of account and its normal balance by entering an X in the appropriate boxes of the table below.
 The first item is filled in as an example: